singe/katacoda-scenarios/monitor-mode/step4.md

 ## Cracking The Password

 To crack the password, we need to brute force it, by completing the same cryptographic steps the access point and client would have, but with different passwords.
-The IEEE thought of this attack, and so it's typically a slow process.
+The IEEE thought of this attack, and so it's typically a slow process, which is why tools like [hashcat](https://hashcat.net/wiki/doku.php?id=cracking_wpawpa2) can make it a bit faster using your GPU.

-To do that, we'll need a wordlist.
-As WPA/2 passwords need to be betwen 8-64 characters, make sure your wordlist doesn't include passwords less than 8 characters.
+To crack the password, we'll need a wordlist.
+As WPA/2 passwords need to be between 8-64 characters, make sure your wordlist doesn't include passwords less than 8 characters.

 I've provided one for you at `/usr/share/dict/wordlist`.
 You can use it by passing `aircrack-ng` the `-w /usr/share/dict/wordlist` switch like this:
 `aircrack-ng -w /usr/share/dict/wordlist *.cap`{{execute}}